hunkegg/eggstestingplaceofimmensedoom/custom-keycaps.md

 However, to first do this, we need a new plane to make our sketch on!
 This can be easily done by using the **Offset Plane** Construction tool!
 As the name implies, this tool makes a new plane to draw sketches on that is *offset*, or extended from, from the original plane. <br/>

 To make our new and shiny plane, select the **Offset Plane** tool under Construction and click on the square sketch as our plane.
 Then, drag the arrow up and down to adjust the height of the plane. <br/>
 We will be using 10mm for now!
-Normal MX keycaps around ~9.75mm, but I'm just rounding here. <br/>
+Keycap height varies, but most non-low profile caps are around the ~9-10mm range. <br/>

 ![offset plane](https://github.com/user-attachments/assets/2f4a3711-ddf7-431b-8fe9-30a79e9636ff)